Abdorrahman Boroumand Center

 Information regarding the life and death of Mr. Shapur (also spelled Chapur) Bakhtiar was taken from the Abdorrahman Boroumand Center for Human Rights (ABC) Interview with a friend of Sorush Katibeh in France (March 29, 2022) and Frank Garbely, director of Witness C documentary, 6 July 2023) , Radio Farda interview with Ladan Boroumand (August 7, 2011), 2010 interview of VOA television with France Bakhtiar Rafi’ii, United States District Court for the District of Columbia, Findings of Fact and Conclusions of Law in Rafi’ii vs. Islamic Republic of Iran (December 2, 2002), National Movement of the Iranian Resistance, a brochure published by NAMIR-UK (1985), ABC interview with source with knowledge of Mohammad Azadi (June 16 and August 24, 2022 and July 2, 2023), ABC interview with Ladan Boroumand, Warrant for the arrest of Mojtaba Mashhadi issued by the Appellate Court of Paris, Second Criminal Panel of the Court (February 11, 2000), Jomhuri Islami newspaper (September 18, 1991), “Extracts from the instruction relative to the double assassination of Chapour Bakhtiar and Sorouch Katibeh,” prepared by Judge Jean-Louis Bruguière, archived by Iran Human Rights Documentation Center, Verdict of Judge Henry H. Kennedy in Bakhtiar v.
 Islamic Republic of Iran, United States District Court of the District of Columbia (June 17, 2008), Confidential Biographic Data on Bakhtiar prepared by US State Department Economic Officer (November 10, 1952), Shapur Bakhtiar’s Memoirs: “Ma Fidelite,” Albin Michel (1982), and Islamic Revolution Documents Center (June 2, 2020).*

 Shapur (Chapour) Bakhtiar, father of five, was born on June 26, 1914 in a mountainous area in Chaharmahal and Bakhtiari Province to an influential family of the Bakhtiari tribe.
 He was sent to Shahr-e Kord to attend primary school and attended high school in Esfahan and Beirut.
 He completed his education in France, with an interruption of two years following the execution of his father in Iran, and in 1939 obtained his BA in law, philosophy, and political science while studying simultaneously in three universities.
 His studies were interrupted by World War II during which he joined the French army in 1940 and then the resistance to German occupiers.
 He did doctoral studies in law and political science and obtained a PhD in law in 1945 and returned to Iran in January 1946 (Shapur Bakhtiar’s Memoirs: “Ma Fidelite,” Albin Michel 1982).
 During his stay in France, he married his first wife, a French citizen, and had his first two children.
-He and his first wife, with whom he had two other children, divorced in the 1950s and his wife left for France.
-Mr. Bakhtiar raised the children with the help of his older daughter; a task made difficult by his multiple imprisonments.
+In the years after their return to Iran, he and his wife had four children.
+In the 1950s, Dr. Bakhtiar's wife separated from him, and she returned to France.
+Mr. Bakhtiar raised the children with the help of his older daughter, Vivian; a task made difficult by his multiple imprisonments.
 In the 1980s, while in France, Mr. Bakhtiar married again and had another child, who was five at the time of his death.
 His daughter France remembers him as a cheerful, warm, brave and generous man; “a flame that will never die.”
 (2010 interview with VOA TV)

 Bakhtiar considered himself a social democrat and had a strong commitment to secular democracy, which he believed was possible if Iran’s constitution was respected and the King accepted the role of a constitutional monarch.
 His PhD thesis was on the relationship between church and state in antiquity.
 In 1949 he joined the social-democratic Iran Party, where he led the youth organization in the 1960s before being elected as the Party’s leader.
 The Iran Party was the strongest constituent of the pro-Mossadeq National Front coalition, which he worked to revive after it was banned in 1953.
 Following the overthrow of Mossadeq in 1953, Bakhtiar was arrested multiple times and spent close to six years in jail for his peaceful dissent and activities to revive the National Front.
 Bakhtiar was one of the three signatories of the June 12, 1977 open letter to the King, Mohammad Reza Shah Pahlavi, demanding the respect of Iranians' rights as recognized by the Constitution and the Universal Declaration of Human Rights.
 He opposed the decision of other pro-democracy figures during 1978 to align with the future Spiritual Leader of the Islamic Republic, Ayatollah Ruhollah Khomeini.
 Earlier, in 1963, Bakhtiar had also opposed the idea of the National Front supporting the Ayatollah’s protest movement against the King’s White Revolution, in particular because the protesters opposed the land reform and women’s right to vote (ABC research).

 In late December 1978, in a last attempt to prevent the fall of the regime, the King mandated Bakhtiar to form a government.
 Concerned about the rise of a religious dictatorship and regardless of the personal cost to him including his exclusion from the National Front, Bakhtiar accepted and took many steps during his 37-day premiership to restore Iranians’ fundamental rights, including the release of all political prisoners, lifting media censorship, and ordering the dissolution of the political police.
 He also called on Iranians to form political parties and prepare to participate in elections: the Ayatollah rejected this and declared Bakhtiar’s government illegal.
-Deprived of the support of the army, he was forced out of office on February 11, 1979 and went into hiding for several months before leaving for France in the summer of 1979, where he founded the first opposition movement to the Islamic government in exile (The daily Keyhan, May 14 and 17, 1979; Shapur Bakhtiar’s Memoirs: “Ma Fidelite,” Albin Michel, 1982, and ABC research).
+During that turbulent period, Khomeini demanded Dr. Bakhtiar's resignation.
+However, Bakhtiar did not recognize Khomeini's legal authority to accept the resignation of a prime minister.
+Bakhtiar argued that only the people, through the ballot box, could determine the fate of his premiership and the destiny of the country.
+Bakhtiar's government fell on February 11, 1979, after the army declared its neutrality.
+Shapur Bakhtiar went into hiding for several months before leaving for France in the summer of 1979, where he founded the first opposition movement to the Islamic government in exile (The daily Keyhan, May 14 and 17, 1979; Shapur Bakhtiar’s Memoirs: “Ma Fidelite,” Albin Michel, 1982, and ABC research).

 In the years 1990-1991, there were ongoing negotiations between France and Iran to settle the Eurodif dispute arising from the Islamic Republic of Iran’s 1979 withdrawal from a joint project, initiated six years earlier, to build an uranium enrichment plant, in part with a $1 billion dollar loan from Iran.
 France’s Foreign Minister had visited Iran in May 1991 and the French government was optimistic about the chances of settling the dispute and resuming normal commercial and diplomatic relations with Iran.
 At the same time, pressure on Mr. Bakhtiar’s movement to diminish its activities had increased to a point that Mr. Bakhtiar was considering leaving France (Le Monde August 10, 1991; Radio Farda interview with Ladan Boroumand).